 Class F fires containing cooking oils and fats, such as lard, olive oil, sunflower oil, maize oil, and butter, can be put out with wet chemical extinguishers.
 When employed correctly, they can be immensely powerful.
 Using a soap-like solution, the wet chemical quickly extinguishes the fire, cools the burning oil, and seals the surface to prevent re-ignition.
 Class F fires, including fires caused by cooking oils and deep fat fryers, can be extinguished using this extinguisher.

-Yellow is the colour of the label on wet chemical extinguishers.
+Yellow is the color of the label on wet chemical extinguishers.

 Hot oil flames such as frying pans and small deep fat fryers can be extinguished with fire blankets.
 They can also be used to put out a fire started by a person’s clothing.
 To put out the fire, they suffocate it, blocking the oxygen supply that is feeding it.